-Penn State University and the University of Texas at Austin teamed up to create a central resource with up-to-date information on the status of these rules/laws in each of the 50 states plus the District of Columbia for marriage and family therapists, professional counselors, psychiatrists, psychologists, and social workers.
+Penn State University and the University of Texas at Austin teamed up to create a central resource with up-to-date information on the status of these rules/laws in each of the 50 states plus the District of Columbia.
+Our first version included marriage and family therapists, physicians, professional counselors, psychologists, and social workers.
+We have now added an additional tab to the spreadsheet that provides the same information for advanced practice nurses, physician assistants, and physical therapists.
+A list of rules/laws for physicians created by the Federation of State Medical Boards can be found here.

-In addition to an awareness of the permissibility of practicing telehealth across state lines, it is also important to be aware of the variation in other laws impacting the provision of mental health services in the state that you are practicing in.
+In addition to an awareness of the permissibility of practicing telehealth/telemedicine across state lines, it is also important for you to be aware of the variation in other laws impacting the provision of mental health or medical services in the state that you are practicing in.
 Two of the areas of law that have variability between states is the duty to warn (mandatory vs. permissive vs. no guidance vs. permutations of the above) and child abuse reporting mandates.
-In a separate tab of this spreadsheet, we have included two resources which can help provide state by state guidance about these laws.
+In a separate tab of this spreadsheet, we have included two resources which can help provide state-by state-guidance about these laws.

-State guidance varies on informed consent and documentation expectations for telehealth.
-Here is some guidance from the American Psychological Association related to informed consent for telehealth services.
-Consider documenting why telehealth was warranted in this case, that you informed your client of your current location, and informed consent for telehealth services.
+State guidance varies on informed consent and documentation expectations for telehealth/telemedicine.
+The American Psychological Association has provided guidance related to informed consent for telehealth services.
+Consider documenting why telehealth/telemedicine was warranted in this case, that you informed your client/patient of your current location, and informed consent for telehealth/telemedicine services.
+The Federation of State Medical Boards also suggests utilizing the DEA’s guidelines on providing telemedicine.

 Questions & answers